The Lower Merion Soccer Club is the result of the merger of four small soccer

 Winning state championships were the LMSC Magic (Under 10 boys, coach Mark Weinmann), LMSC Heart (Under 13 girls,

-Also reaching the state cup finals were the LMSC Rat Pack (Under 9 boys, coach Grant Myers) while the LMSC
+Also reaching the state cup finals were the LMSC Rat Pack (Under 9 boys, coached by Grant Myers) while the LMSC

 Fightin' Freedom (Under 11 girls, coach Danielle Fagan) reached the semifinals and the LMSC Lightning (Under 11